Projects per year

 Biography

 Dr Sonya Willis is a senior lecturer at Macquarie Law School.
 Sonya researches and teaches primarily in civil procedure, taxation and private international law.
 Sonya is currently engaged in researching the potential for an online litigant vulnerability assessment tool.
 Sonya completed her PhD in Law at the University of Sydney on the interaction between case management, justice and procedural fairness in civil litigation.
 Sonya was also a university medallist in law at UTS and holds a masters of law from the University of Cambridge and a bachelor of Economics from the University of Sydney.
 Sonya has maintained a NSW Practicing Certificate for over 25 years and was a taxation specialist at an international accounting firm and a senior associate in commercial dispute resolution at Blake Dawson (now Ashurst) prior to becoming an academic.
-Sonya is the author of Civil Dispute Resolution: Balancing Themes and Theory published by Cambridge Univerisity Press in 2021 and Civil Procedure published by Palgrave Macmillan in 2012.
+Sonya is the author of Civil Dispute Resolution: Balancing Themes and Theory published by Cambridge University Press in 2021 and Civil Procedure published by Palgrave Macmillan in 2012.
 Sonya is also an editor of the Legal Education Review.
-Sonya is a Senior Fellow of the Higher Education Academy and a member of the NSW Law Society's Law Litigation and Practice Committee.
+Sonya is a Senior Fellow of the Higher Education Academy and a member of the NSW Law Society's Litigation Law and Practice Committee.

 Teaching